district0x/district-proposals/README.md

 **Implementation Design**: describe how the district should operate in specific detail
 ## district0x Network Code of Ethics
-See Code of Ethics in district0x/governance repository
+See 'Code of Ethics' in district0x/governance repository
 ## Quorum
 Quorum is currently defined as: number of :thumbsup: for issue ≥ (district0x Slack member count / 25)